librato/api-docs/source/includes/_spaces.md

 PUT https://metrics-api.librato.com/v1/spaces/:id
 ```

->Change the name of the space to CPUs.
+>Example Request: Change the name of the space to CPUs

->Using Form-Encoded params

 ```shell
 curl \